niksaz/spbau-formal-languages/README.md

 ### How to run?
 Run the aforementioned jar file.
 It expects that it will be run like this:
 ```
-java -jar lexer-1.0.jar lLanguageSourceFilePath
+java -jar lexer-1.0.jar sourceFilePath
 ```

-For example, running from the example file from the root directory:
+For example, running from the root directory the lexer for the example source file:
 ```
 java -jar build/libs/lexer-1.0.jar src/test/resources/example1.lang
 ```